mmciii/mmciii.github.io/README.md

-This is my repository for the Intro to New Media class at LaGuardia Community College
+This is my repository for the Classes at LaGuardia Community College